 Rock chunks that are about the size of an eyeball.
 Smaller than fisters, bigger than pea gravel.

-A route that has a two loops, joined by a common point.
-One of the loops rides in the clockwise direction, the other in the counter-clockwise direction.
+A route that has a two loops, joined by a common point or common segment.
+Usually, one of the loops rides in the clockwise direction, the other in the counter-clockwise direction.

 Rock chunks that are about the size of a fist.
 Smaller than baby heads, larger than eyeballs.